 This view was very controversial within their fellowship of churches, causing some division between those who accepted the new understanding and those who did not.
 Later Darby traveled widely in Ireland, England and the United States, teaching both the premil and the pretrib views.
 Both views were unfamiliar to most Americans, and many assumed that the premil and the pretrib views were necessarily interwoven.
 Through Darby’s teachings, and later the Scofield Reference Bible, this view became widespread in the US.

 By the early 20th century, many of the established religious colleges and seminaries had slipped into liberal theology.
 In response to this, conservative Bible schools and institutes were started.
 Such well-known schools as Dallas Theological Seminary originated this way.
 Because most of these Bible institutes were established by pretrib teachers, this view became the de facto belief of many churches and denominations for most of the 20th century.
-Until the past few decades, practically all Baptist, Pentecostal and independent Bible churches were pretrib.
+Until the past few decades, practically all Baptist, Pentecostal, independent Bible churches and Free churches were pretrib.

 Today, the pretrib view is usually based on three foundational beliefs:

 - In history, God always works exclusively with either the people of Israel or the church.
 During the tribulation period God is once again focused on Israel, so it doesn’t make sense for the church to be here.

 - Because God’s anger is not intended for the church, the remaining Christians must be removed before God pours out his wrath on the earth during the tribulation.

 - The return of Christ for his people is imminent, it can happen at any time.
 So the rapture must occur before the tribulation.
 If anything else is to occur before the rapture, then this aspect of Christ’s return is not imminent.

 There are other supporting arguments and Scripture passages, of course, but these three beliefs are generally viewed as being the basis for the pretrib view.